A wildfire is seen burning in Argentina's Patagonia region.

 President Milei responded forcefully, accusing those spreading the claims of exploiting Jews and Israel to attack his administration.
 “I don’t think it was a coincidence,” he said.
 “They use Israel and the Jews to attack the government, and it got completely out of hand.”

-A similar phenomenon was observed following the outbreak of wildfires in Los Angeles, California, a year ago.
+Similar manifestations of antisemitism were observed following the outbreak of wildfires in Los Angeles, California, a year ago.

 Read More: Los Angeles Wildfires Exploited to Scapegoat Jews and Israel and Promote Antisemitic Conspiracy Theories